 2017

-The Port of Seattle hits the one million passenger mark for the first time with 1,071,594 passengers during the cruise season.
+The Port of Seattle hits the one million passenger mark for the first time with 1,071,594 revenue passengers during the cruise season.

-Port Valet Launch
+Port Valet launch

-Port Valet allows cruise passengers to have their bags taken from the ship, transported directly to their airline at Sea-Tac International Airport, and checked all the way through to their destination airport.
+Port Valet allows cruise passengers to have their bags taken from the ship, transported directly to their airline at Seattle-Tacoma International Airport (SEA), and checked all the way through to their destination airport.
 Passengers also receive their airline boarding pass before leaving the ship.
 The popular program allows cruise guests to visit Seattle luggage free and significantly improves the operational efficiencies of processing cruise passengers at both the seaport and at the airport.
 The reductions in congestion and passenger wait times improves the Port of Seattle’s ability to process larger cruise ships.

 2018